 The finance and technology linkage may seem like a recent development, but it has actually evolved over distinct eras.
 Technology has made significant contributions to the finance sector.
 As per a research paper on The Evolution of Fintech,

 FinTech’s evolution can be divided into 4 time periods.

 FinTech 1.0 – 1886 to 1967

 The first time period in FinTech was all about building tech infrastructure.
-This era initiated financial globalization with technologies such as railroads and steamships that facilitated rapid transmission of financial information across borders.
+This era initiated financial globalization with technologies such as railroads and steamships that facilitated the rapid transmission of financial information across borders.
 The main events that occurred during this period were Fedwire in the USA, transatlantic cable, and the first electronic wire transfer system.
 Credit cards were introduced in the 1950s.

 FinTech 2.0 (1967 – 2008)

 The shift from analog to digital in traditional financial institutions happened during this period.
 The first handheld calculator and the first ATM installed by Barclays bank happened during this time period.
-Other finance trends that happened during this time were the launch of the digital stock exchange NASDAQ, the establishment Society for Worldwide Interbank Financial Telecommunications (SWIFT), and rise of bank mainframe computers.
+Other finance trends that happened during this time were the launch of the digital stock exchange NASDAQ, the establishment Society for Worldwide Interbank Financial Telecommunications (SWIFT), and the rise of bank mainframe computers.
 Online banking and e-commerce business models were also introduced during this phase.
 The Global Financial Crisis in 2008 ended this era.